jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 || W ||_1 = \sum |w|
 $$

 L0, L1 and L2 regularization penalize on $$ W $$ but on different extends.
-L2 put the highest attentions (or penalty) on the large parameter and L0 pay attention on non-zero prameter.
-L0 penalizes non-zero parameter which force more parameters to be 0, i.e. increase the sparsity of the parameters.
-L2 focuses on large parameter and therefore have more non-zero parameters.
+L2 puts the highest attention (or penalty) on large parameters and L0 pays attention on non-zero prameters.
+L0 penalizes non-zero parameters which forces more parameters to be 0, i.e. increase the sparsity of the parameters.
+L2 focuses on large parameters, and therefore have more non-zero parameters.
 L1 regularization also rewards sparsity.
 Sparsity of parameters effectively reduces the features in making prediction.
 Sometimes it is used as feature selections.
-L2 is more popular but some problem domain could prefer higher sparsity.
+L2 is more popular but some problem domains may prefer higher sparsity.

 #### Dropout
 An non-intuitive regularization method is called dropout.
-L2 regularization discourages weight with large values.
-To avoid overfit, we may not want some weight to be too dominating.
-By randomly dropping some connection from one layer to the other layer, we may force the network not to depend too much on a single node and try to learn from different ways.
-This could have an effect similar to forcing the weight smaller.
+L2 regularization discourages weights with large values.
+To avoid overfit, we may not want some weights to be too dominating.
+By randomly dropping connections from one layer to the other layer, we force the network not to depend too much on a single node, and try to learn from many different ways.
+This has an effect similar to forcing the weights smaller.

-In the following diagram, for each iteration, we may randomly drop off the connection during training.
+In the following diagram, for each iteration, we randomly drop off the connection during training.
 <div class="imgcap">
 <img src="/assets/dl/drop.png" style="border:none;width:40%">
 </div>